Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 IRAS

 AI transformation initiatives may qualify for existing Singapore tax deductions related to innovation and capability development.
-Governance advisory and risk management are standard business expenses, which improves the overall economics of an AI investment.
+Governance advisory and risk management are typically incurred in the production of income and may be deductible under IRAS rules, depending on the nature of the expense and your tax position.
+This can improve the overall economics of an AI investment.

 About the founder